hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 The Ubuntu application development environment is a single validator node that is running a validator, a REST API, and three transaction processors.
-This environment uses Developer mode (dev mode) consensus and serial transaction processing.
+This environment uses Developer mode (dev mode) consensus and parallel transaction processing.

 .. figure:: ../images/appdev-environment-one-node-3TPs.*